 Julia’s staircase escape takes her back in time to 1840.
 Her immediate move of resuscitating an entombed vampire Barnabas initially gets violent, since he doesn’t know her.
 With the help of an aged Ben Stokes, the irate, bloodthirsty Barnabas is delayed long enough for his future counterpart to I Ching into his 1840 body.
 Together, they immerse themselves amongst the most caustic and cutthroat Collins family dynamic yet, rife with greed, deceit and murder.

-At Collinwood, they meet a gold-digging houseguest in mariner Gerard Stiles, who had been wooing Samantha Collins, the woman of the house and wife of his friend in the lost-at-sea Quentin Collins I (who later resurfaces and constructs the Stairway into Time).
-However, when a macabre trinket in the disembodied head of a 17th century warlock named Judah Zachary is brought to the house, it possesses Gerard, using him in a plot to destroy the Collins family.
-Eventually, Angelique arrives as "Valerie Collins" to help in this fight, since Judah caused her own tragic origin story.
+At Collinwood, they meet a gold-digging houseguest in mariner Gerard Stiles, who had been wooing Samantha Collins (Virginia Vestoff), the woman of the house and wife of his friend in the lost-at-sea Quentin Collins I (David Selby), who later resurfaces and constructs the Stairway into Time.
+However, when a macabre trinket in the disembodied head of a 17th century warlock named Judah Zachery is brought to the house, it possesses Gerard, using him in a plot to destroy the Collins family.
+Eventually, Angelique arrives as Barnabas's wife, "Valerie Collins," determined to help in this fight, since Judah, as it turns out, played a key role in her own tragic origin story.

 1841 Parallel Time: A soft reboot and a sudden series curtain call